 "Now the folk of the Swallow bore a fan of feathers on their helms, and they were arrayed in white and dark blue and in purple and black and showed an arrowhead on their shields.
 Their lord was Duilin, swiftest of all men to run and leap and surest of archers at a mark."

 The Order of the Arrow of Bar-en-Vanimar was founded by Earinlin and operated under the watchful eye of Lord Galendil until his long voyage West.
 Farasilion, Belegos and Dolthafaer were other notable lords to oversee this Order.
-Arrow is now under the joint lead of two captains, Saranasse and Carniquesse.
+Arrow is now under the lead of captain Saranasse.